 My kids actually ask for them because the texture is almost cake-like so they think they’re getting a treat- winning.

-Ramp up your own protein intake, and re-energize with a protein muffin recipe you actually LOVE.
+Ramp up your own protein intake (but skip the protein powder!), and re-energize with a protein muffin recipe you actually LOVE.

 Ingredients You’ll Need

-Without vanilla protein powder or whole wheat flour, this protein muffin recipe is kind of unique!
+Without vanilla protein powder or whole wheat flour, these protein blueberry muffins are kind of unique!
 It'll also become a staple in your house after the first time you make them.

-Almond flour: not to be mistaken for almond meal.
+Almond flour: not to be mistaken for almond meal (learn the difference between almond flour and ground almonds).
 Almond flour will help keep these high-protein muffins light and indulgent.
 Almost “cakey”.

-Baking Flour: these muffins use Bobs Red Mill 1:1 baking flour as it’s certified gluten-free.
+Baking Flour: these protein blueberry muffins use Bobs Red Mill 1:1 baking flour as it’s certified gluten-free.
 The baking flour is also what keeps the muffins really light.

 Unflavoured collagen powder: collagen is like the healthy part of bone broth.
 Super great for your gut, high in all-natural protein but unflavoured!